IBMTechSales/klp-think2022-labs/1156_Liberty-gettingStartedWithDevMode/README.md

 the Docker daemon running.
 In this lab environment, these prerequisites have been configured.

-1. From the terminal window, use **CTL-C** to stop the Liberty server that was runing in the previous steps.
+1. From the terminal window, use **CTL-C** to stop the Liberty server, if it is still running from the previous section.

 2. In the Terminal window, verify that Docker is running